barrettab/DSND_DisasterPipeline/README.md

 - models
   - train_classifier.py
-  - classifier.pkl  # saved model
+  - classifier.pkl  # saved model (note this is note uploaded to being a very large file -- to create this on your own just follow the instructions and run the train_classifier.py)

->- README.md
+- README.md